 The biggest differences between indoor and outdoor shooting are (a) the weather has to be contended with (wind, mainly, but occasionally rain, heat and cold) and (b) the quality of equipment and particularly ammunition become more significant.
 Most outdoor ranges have covered firing points so keeping dry while shooting is not really an issue, but it does tend to get the targets wet which can make scoring difficult, and wet targets are easy to tear if not handled carefully.
 All the major championships in the world are held outdoors at 50 metres (e.g. Olympics, Commonwealth games, continental championships etc).
-If you aspire to any national or international success in this sport you must shoot outdoors.
+If you aspire to any national or international participation in this sport you must shoot outdoors.

 Three-positional shooting is carried out in the positions of prone, standing and kneeling.
 Prone is where you lie on your front.
 Standing, is, well, just standing.
 In this position, there are no artificial supports allowed for the rifle and it is held up by the supporting arm resting on the side of the chest.
 It’s not easy.
 In Kneeling, a sling is allowed in order to help support the rifle.
 Here, the supporting arm’s elbow rests on a knee, and the shooter basically sits on the the other leg’s ankle, which may be supported by a cylindrical pad (called a ‘kneeling roll’) underneath it.
 3P is an extremely demanding part of the shooting sport.
-It takes about three hours of almost continuous shooting for the competitors to shoot the full international course of 40 shots each in kneeling, prone and standing, in that order.
+It takes almost three hours of almost continuous shooting for the competitors to shoot the full international course of 40 shots each in kneeling, prone and standing, in that order.
 Each position requires its own set of special skills and the whole event is a test of concentration and stamina as much as anything.
 The top athletes train very hard at this.
 And yes, competitive shooters are called athletes these days.

 3P can be shot indoors, but only on ranges officially approved to be safe for the purpose.
 Only two ranges are so approved in Lothian (Edinburgh University/EU Alumni and Watsonians).

 The International Shooting Sports Federation is the governing body for target rifle shooting in the world.
 Its rules vary from those of the NSRA and they govern all the major championships such as the Olympics, Continental championships, World Cups and the Commonwealth Games, plus many more.
 It has a huge influence on the conduct of shooting world-wide.
 Most nations of the world use these rules for their domestic shooting, but Great Britain is one of the few which has its own set of shooting rules (set by the NSRA for smallbore and air shooting, at least).
 The others are mainly Commonwealth countries and other ex-colonies such as the USA.
-GB virtually invented the sport of target shooting in the late 19th century, but as in so many other sports with their origins in this country, the worldwide governance has been taken out of its hands.
-The ISSF HQ is in Munich but its official languages is English, so I suppose we still have some influence.
+GB virtually invented the sport of target shooting in the mid 19th century, but as in so many other sports with their origins in this country, the worldwide governance has been taken out of its hands.
+The ISSF HQ is in Munich but one of its official languages is English, so I suppose we still have some influence.

 Fullbore shooting is shot with rifles of calibres of 7.62 mm or 6.5 mm.
 It is never shot indoors, but always on outdoor ranges of from 200 yards to 1,200 yards.
 Although there are many common principles, it is a different sport to smallbore rifle shooting.
 There are not many fullbore ranges in Scotland but there is one at Castlelaw in the Pentland Hills, near Edinburgh.
 It belongs to the Army, but the local fullbore club (the East of Scotland Rifle Club) has regular summertime access to it.
 The most famous of all ranges is at Bisley in Surrey, which is a huge range complex run by the National Rifle Association (NRA).
 If you wish to know more, check out their website (see below).